Pantheon-Project/Alexandria-Svelte/README.md

-# Metis-Svelte
+# Alexandria-Svelte

 A Svelte web app demonstrating and documenting Svelte.
-Part of the Metis project.
+Part of the Alexandria project.